-Albin peristaltic pumps are a better solution compared to screw pumps for feeding emulsions to the dissolvers and to the finishing tanks.
-When a screw pump is run dry, the mechanical sealing, stator and rotor assembly will be often damaged.
-The binders in the Latex emulsions become very hard if they are in contact with air.
+Our peristaltic pumps are a better solution compared to screw pumps for feeding emulsions to the dissolvers and to the finishing tanks.
+When a screw pump is run dry, the mechanical sealing, stator and rotor assembly often will be damaged.
+The binders in the latex emulsions become very hard if they are in contact with air.